 All active fall protection for the construction industry falls into four basic categories: fall arrest, positioning, suspension, and retrieval.
 OSHA provides standards for each category of fall protection.
-Here are some basic explanations and links to each set of standards
+Here are some basic explanations and links to each set of standards.

 Functional Systems of Fall Protection

 Fall arrest systems are required whenever a worker is exposed to a fall hazard.
-OSHA generally defines a fall hazard as a drop of 6 feet or more from a working/walking surface to a lower level or grade.
-Some exceptions exist, including (but not limited to) ladders, scaffolding, and steelwork..
-Common fall arrest equipment includes an anchor point, body harness, and connector (such as a lanyard or self retracting lifeline).
+In the construction industry, OSHA defines a fall hazard as a drop of 6 feet or more from a working/walking surface to a lower level or grade.
+Some exceptions exist, including (but not limited to) ladders, scaffolding, and steelwork.
+Common fall arrest equipment includes an anchor point, body harness, and connector (such as a lanyard or self-retracting lifeline.